guddulawaniya/guddulawaniya/README.md

-### Hi,I'm Guddu Kumar 👋
+### Hi,I'm Guddu Lawaniya 👋

-I'm pursing B.tech in  Sanskriti University Mathura
+Recently I have Complete My B.Tech from  Sanskriti University Mathura (India)

-- 🔭 I’m currently working on Android studio
+- 🔭  currently I’m working on Flutter Framework(Android studio)
-- 🌱 I’m currently learning B.Tech CSE (AI & ML)
-- 👯 I’m looking to collaborate on TCS ION
+- 🌱 I’m currently learn New Technology like (Dart , Flutter , Data Science Java , DSA )
 - 🤔 I’m looking for help with so connect linkedin
 - 📫 How to reach me: Linkedin
--
+- Currently have working as an Flutter Developer
+- I have 2+ year of Exprience as an Android developer

 Certified from Sololearn.